Skip to main contentSkip to navigation

 Tools like Disk Drill, Recuva, R-Studio, and EaseUS send read commands through the OS storage driver.
 The OS driver talks to the USB mass storage interface, which talks to the ASMedia bridge chip, which talks to the NVMe SSD.

 If the bridge chip or its solder joints have failed, the chain is broken at the hardware level.
 Software operates above this break point.
+See our firmware corruption recovery page for what we can attempt when the controller itself enters a panic state and refuses to expose its namespace.

 Some users report partial success with DiskDrill on drives that intermittently connect.
 This is risky: each reconnection stresses the cracked solder joints further, and the drive can fail permanently mid-scan.
 If your drive is connecting intermittently, stop using it and send it for professional recovery before the remaining solder joints give out.